darrenbuse/darrenbuse/README.md

 ### 🔍 More About Me

 - 🔭 &nbsp; Using AI to streamline workflows and surface information — making me more effective at work
+- 🌱 &nbsp; Work across the stack, learn as you go, from product -> architecture -> code.
+- 🙃 &nbsp; Bringing friendly energy to everything I do
 - 🛠️ &nbsp; Always tinkering on side projects
-- 🌱 &nbsp; Work across the stack, learn as you go, make friends everywhere
-- 🙃 &nbsp; Bringing friendly energy to everything I do
 - 💬 &nbsp; Ask me about Clojure, engineering leadership, or why I have 47 unfinished side projects
 - ✈️ &nbsp; When not working: travelling or 🔨 building something at home
 - 📄 &nbsp; Check out my [Resume](https://example.com/cv)